albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

       ``B 10,000`` or ``B 220``.
    -  **Range:** Fly at or above altitude one and at or below altitude two.
 Example: ``A 8,000, B 10,000``.
-   -  **Altitude, optional speed limit and optinal path angle:** List of values.
+   -  **Altitude, optional speed limit and optional path angle:** List of values.
 Example:
       ``A 8,000, B 10,000, B220, -3.5°``.

 -  ``Dist./Time``: Distance of flying time for a leg.
 Holds can have a